danielrzhang/ICS3U-Final-Project/README.md

 # Hungry Snake

-This was my ICS3U project, and it took a month to develop by myself.
-It's a recreation of the popular arcade game "Snake".
-Using the arrow keys, you control a snake around a 20 x 20 game grid.
-Strawberries will periodically spawn on the grid, and as you eat more strawberries, the higher your score gets.
-However, the length of the snake also increases.
-You lose the game when you crash into yourself or hit a wall.

-# Code Style
-The structure of the written code and Javadoc comments are based off of Richmond Hill High School's [Java Style Programming Guide](https://github.com/danielrzhang/ICS4U1-Computer-Science/blob/main/RHHS%20Java%20Style%20Guide.pdf).
+Hungry Snake is an engaging recreation of the beloved arcade classic "Snake".
+In this game, you take control of a snake within a 20 x 20 game grid.
+Utilizing the arrow keys, navigate the snake around the grid, maneuvering it towards strawberries that periodically spawn.
+Each time your snake consumes a strawberry, your score increases, and your snake grows longer.

+However, be careful!
+The longer your snake becomes, the more challenging it becomes to avoid self-collision and collisions with the walls of the game grid.
+A single misstep can end your game, so strategize your movements wisely to achieve the highest score possible.

+# How to Play
+ - Use the arrow keys (up, down, left, right) to navigate your snake.
+ - Guide your snake towards strawberries to consume them and increase your score.
+ - Avoid colliding with the snake's own body or the walls of the game grid.
+ - The game ends when your snake collides with itself or hits a wall.

 # Game Snapshots
 ## Title Screen